 It's hard to argue with the success of the tube bait.
 Competition is fierce among the bass, with the smallest most often beating the largest to the bait.
 With a bit of patience, those four-pounders will come to the lure.
 One way to get to those lunkers among charter operators and tournament anglers alike is to wait until your partner or buddy has bass on and near the boat.
 Almost always, there is another bass lying in wait for the first one to cough up its catch, and in most cases, it's usually the largest of bass that waits for this free and easy meal.
 Don't disappoint him.
 Toss your tube out close to your buddy's fish and hang on.
 It's just a matter of a few seconds before the 'follower' takes the offering.

 In other situations, you'll see the bass cruise around your boat at about a depth of four to five feet.
-A quick toss of the tube and you have yourself a four pound trophy.
+A quick toss of the tube, and you have yourself a four-pound trophy.

 Letting your tube bait scratch the bottom, as a crayfish would, is easily the most popular and deadly of presentations.
-If you know the lake and have found the bottom structure you're looking for, set up a drift pattern that allows you to slowly present your bait over the productive area.
-Too many times I see tournament bass anglers use their electric trolling motor over productive areas.
-I believe this takes them much too fast over these 'hot spots', thereby missing many fish in the process.
+If you know the lake and have found the bottom structure you're looking for, set up a drift pattern that allows you to present your bait over the productive area slowly.
+Too many times, I see tournament bass anglers use their electric trolling motor over productive areas.
+I believe this makes them much too fast over these 'hot spots, thereby missing much fish in the process.
 Take your time.
-You'll be rewarded for your patience in not only quantity of fish but quality as well.
+You'll be rewarded for your patience in not only the quantity of fish but quality as well.